microsoft/winapp-windows-ai/README.md

 ## Dependencies

-This package depends on the [@microsoft/winsdk](https://github.com/microsoft/winsdk) package.
-Any electron app which uses this package must also take a dependency on `@microsoft/winsdk` and follow its installation and setup steps.
+This package depends on the [@microsoft/winappcli](https://github.com/microsoft/WinAppCli) package.
+Any electron app which uses this package must also take a dependency on `@microsoft/winappcli` and follow its installation and setup steps.

 ## Get Started Using electron-windows-ai-addon in an Electron App

 ### 1. Create an Electron App

-Create an electron app by following the getting started directions at [Electron: Building you First App](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app) or [Electron Forge: Getting Started](https://www.electronforge.io/).
+Create an electron app by following the getting started directions at [Electron: Building you First App](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app).

+The instructions below follow the steps for adding `electron-windows-ai-addon` to a standard Electron app.
+This module can also be added to Electron apps built using Electron Forge and other templates.
+The setup steps should be similar, but additional configuration may be required to support using NodeJS addons.

 ### 2. Add electron-windows-ai-addon as a Dependency